 A sign of a good pub is when hours seem to disappear without you realising it, The Chequers at Churchill is one of these pubs.
 The beautiful bar features local lagers, gin and cocktails and usually has a lump of cured meat sat on the end of it with comfy seating in front of the fire to enjoy it all in.
-The unique dining room is equally as beautiful with it's dark walls, flagstone floor, exposed beams and littered with tables of all shapes and sixes making it a wonderful place to enjoy a meal as a couple or with friends.
+The unique dining room is equally as beautiful with it's dark walls, flagstone floor, exposed beams and littered with tables of all shapes and sizes making it a wonderful place to enjoy a meal as a couple or with friends.

 THE WILD DUCK